tokenly/api-docs/sources/tokenly-music/includes/public/_06-getFeaturedArtists.md

 Parameter | Description
 --------- | -----------
-limit     | Limit the number of results returned per page (optional, defaults to 50, maximum is 50) pg        | current page offset (starting with 0)
+genre     | Search by artist genre.
+This is an exact match search. hero      | Filter the results on the existence of a hero image for the artist.
+Leave empty for all featured artists. limit     | Limit the number of results returned per page (optional, defaults to 50, maximum is 50) pg        | current page offset (starting with 0)